efrecon/docker-mosquitto/README.md

   [caddy]: https://caddyserver.com/
   [LE]: https://letsencrypt.org/

-### Configuring the Entrypoint
+## Configuring the Entrypoint

 The entrypoint itself can be configured either by command-line options, or through environment variables, all starting with `MQ_`.
 Command-line options have precedence over environment variables.
+The image default is to provide feedback about the transformations applied by this implementation through setting the `--verbose` flag.

 ## Reloading